-DAILY COMMUTING 10.01
+10.01 DAILY COMMUTING

-The following conditions will apply on jobs within daily commuting distance of Edmonton, Calgary, or any location with a hiring hall, and on from which employees commute daily from accommodation provided or paid for by the Employer.
+The following conditions will apply on jobs within daily commuting distance of Edmonton, Calgary, or any location with a hiring hall, and on employees commute daily which from temporary accommodation provided or paid for by the Employer.

-(a) A forty-five (45) kilometer radius free zone from the centers of the cities in which Local Unions are centered (Geodetic Monument), or around any place in which employees are temporarily domiciled by the Employer, shall be established.
-The location of the Geodetic Monument of Edmonton is 101st Street and Jasper Avenue and for Calgary, the Calgary Tower.

-No transportation or travel allowance shall be applicable within the free zone.
+- A forty-five (45) kilometer radius free zone from the (a) (i) centers of the cities in which Local Unions are centered (Geodetic Monument), or around any place in which employees are temporarily domiciled by the Employer, shall be established.
+The location of the Geodetic Monument of Edmonton is 101st Street and Jasper Avenue and for Calgary, the Calgary Tower. - No transportation or travel allowance shall be applicable (ii) within the free zone (subject to 10.01(a)(iii) and 10.01(b)). - (iii) The time in transit on buses between the site and the camp shall be determined by representatives of the Building Trades of Alberta and of the Coordinating Committee of Registered Employers' Organizations.